AriFordsham/GHCWiki/infer-datatype-contexts.md

 > ` (forall a.
 (Eq (Either a b))  => HasEq (Either a b) -> c) -> c -> b `

 >
-> Systematic listing of all cases where explicit types appear.
+> Listing of all cases where explicit types appear.

 - Haskell98